BotMaker-Ecobot/Ecobot-Source/docs/index.md

     - Go

 ---
+## At any point to exit the CLI you can press CTRL-C
+---
 ## How do I use Ecobot?

 Currently the only implementation is through the CLI so a little more advaced.
 But, don't worry in a few weeks time the website will be done.
 To use Ecobot follow these simeple steps: